ajfigueroa/ajfigueroa.github.io/_drafts/dfs_subviews.md

 }
 {% endhighlight %}

-1. Assert that this view has subviews by checking if its subviews array is empty.
+1. Assert that this view has subviews by checking if its subviews array is empty
     - `guard` is a Swift feature that acts like an assertion.
-If the assertion fails then it enters the `else` block.
+If the assertion fails then it enters the `else` block
-2. Initializes a local variable `text` with the description of the current view we're at.
+2. Initializes a local variable `text` with the description of the current view we're at
-3. Iterates through each of the views in `subviews` denoting each as `view` (singular).
+3. Iterates through each of the views in `subviews` denoting each as `view` (singular)
-4. Appends the results of calling `recursiveDescription()` on each `view` to `text`.
+4. Appends the results of calling `recursiveDescription()` on each `view` to `text`
-  - Since a view cannot have its parent as a subview, we don't need to check if we've visited it already.
+  - Since a view cannot have its parent as a subview, we don't need to check if we've visited it already
-5. Returns the final version `text` to be used by the caller.
+5. Returns the final version `text` to be used by the caller

 This will yield us a result that looks very similar to: